 Chairman Bair has also received several honors for her published work on financial issues, including her educational writings on money and finance for children, and for professional achievement.
 Among the honors she has received are: Distinguished Achievement Award, Association of Education Publishers (2005); Personal Service Feature of the Year, and Author of the Month Awards, Highlights Magazine for Children (2002, 2003 and 2004); and The Treasury Medal (2002).
 Her first children’s book, Rock, Brock and the Savings Shock, was published in 2006 and her second, Isabel’s Car Wash, in 2008.

-Chairman Bair continues her work on financial policy issues as a Senior Advisor to the Pew Charitable Trusts.
-She also chairs the Systemic Risk Council (SRC) a public interest group of prominent former government officials and leading financial experts which monitors progress on the implementation of financial reforms in the US.
-She is a founding board member of the Volcker Alliance, a non-profit organization established by former Federal Reserve Board Chairman Paul Volcker to promote more effective government.
+Following her tenure as FDIC Chair, Ms. Bair joined the Pew Charitable Trusts as a Senior Advisor.
+While at Pew, she chaired the Systemic Risk Council (SRC) a public interest group of prominent former government officials and leading financial experts which monitors progress on the implementation of financial reforms in the US.
+She is also a founding board member of the Volcker Alliance, a non-profit organization established by former Federal Reserve Board Chairman Paul Volcker to promote more effective government.
 She serves on the prestigious International Advisory Council to the China Bank Regulatory Commission.
 In addition, she is a board member of the Rand Corporation.

 Ms. Bair writes a regular column for Fortune Magazine on financial policy matters.
 She has written a New York Times best seller about her tenure at the FDIC, Bull By the Horns: Fighting to Save Main Street from Wall Street and Wall Street from Itself, published in September of 2012.
+In April, 2015, she published a book for young adults about the financial crisis, Bullies of Wall Street, This is How Greedy Adults Messed Up Our Economy.
 She is married to Scott P. Cooper and has two children, Preston and Colleen.

-Known for her tough-minded independence, Ms. Bair takes care to earn a living in a way that does not compromise her objectivity.
-She is paid a salary at Pew and receives income from her Fortune column and books.
-She also serves on the board of Host Hotels, Grupo Santander and as an advisor to the public sector practice of the Boston Consulting Group and Alexander Proudfoot, two management consulting firms.
-In addition, she engages in public speaking.
+Ms. Bair also serves on the board of Host Hotels, Thomson Reuters, and itBit USA.
+She also serves as an advisor to DLA Piper, a global law firm.
+In addition, she engages in public speaking and maintains an active speaking calendar.
 She speaks on a pro bono basis to nonprofits such as 501 c3′s and community groups.
 She charges a fee to for-profit entities, but does not accept fees from banks which the FDIC insures or bank holding companies which used the FDIC debt guarantee program during the crisis.
 She will speak to banking organizations as part of her efforts to raise money for special needs children at her daughter’s orphanage in Hunan China.